hiyd-uk/hiyd.uk/terms.md

 ## Agreement to Terms

-By downloading, installing, or using the Hyd app (iOS) or Chrome extension, you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the Hiyd app (iOS) or Chrome extension, you agree to be bound by these Terms of Service ("Terms").
 If you disagree with any part of these terms, you may not use our service.

 ## Description of Service

-Hyd is a Jekyll companion app that helps you:
+Hiyd is a Jekyll companion app that helps you:

 - Generate markdown content for Jekyll sites
 - Create posts with proper front matter formatting